All About Methylene Blue: Benefits, Side Effects, and Safe Usage Guide

 Support your detox pathways.
 Because MB may trigger some serious microbial die-off or increase ROS temporarily, it's wise to use binders, antioxidants (like vitamin C, glutathione, or NAC), and gentle detox strategies such as hydration, infrared saunas, or even coffee enemas, depending on tolerance.

 Know your antioxidant status.
-Some people have genetic mutations, like G6PD, make it hard for them to clear excess oxidative stress and might wind up with direct harms from oxidative therapies (ie ozone, hyperbaric and red light + methylene blue).
+Some people have high oxidative stress and methylene blue can tip them over the edge into an unsafe zone of very high oxidative stress.
+Reasons can include age, infections or genetic mutations, like G6PD, make it hard for them to clear excess oxidative stress and might wind up with direct harms from oxidative therapies (i.e. ozone, hyperbaric, and red light + methylene blue).
 You can get tested with a blood test if you suspect that you might not handle oxidative stress well.

 Timing and frequency.
 Many people use MB once daily in the morning.
 Some cycle it (e.g., 5 days on, 2 off), while others use it situationally for brain fog or fatigue.